-- I. Use a schedule or schedules to manage your time.
-Well-designed schedules serve as road maps to guide you: - through the months of a term, - through the weeks, - · and through each day - 2.
+- Use a schedule or schedules to manage your time.
+Well-designed schedules serve as road maps to guide you: - through the months of a term, - through the weeks, - and through each day - 2.
 Study in one-hour blocks - As you schedule your study tasks, break them down so that they can be accomplished in one-hour blocks of time. - Study, write, read, or do problems for fifty minutes. - After fifty minutes, take a ten minute break. - 3.
-Switch subjects to maintain your motivation to study. - For example, by alternating between reading psychology and working algebra problems you can get more done without becoming bored and tired - If you have a large block of time to study, you should switch subjects every hour going to a party can be a reward for completing one or two specific study goals.
+Switch subjects to maintain your motivation to study. - For example, by alternating between reading psychology and working algebra problems you can get more done without becoming bored and tired - If you have a large block of time to study, you should switch subjects every hour ing one or two specific study goals.
+5. Tackle difficult assignments first.

-- 4. Plan rewards...like: - ordering a pizza after finishing a tough assignment, - work hard to complete your studying to watch a favorite television show, courses you are taking this semester.
-Is there one class that you really like?
+4. Plan rewards...like:

+- ordering a pizza after finishing a tough assignment, - work hard to complete your studying to watch a favorite television show, - going to a party can be a reward for completone class that you really like?
 Is there one course that you dislike?
 Do you have a class that is really easy?
 Do you have a class that is really hard?